No double-speak, just something neat. Option V is a cool new way for Macintosh users to get to this web site. Macintosh users can

 This domain works for all current English users, and is already scaled for the rest of the world.
 Now how many additional potential Mac customers will that be?
 Good question.

 The goal simply is to find a Macintosh company with vision.
 One who realizes the enormous potential of having a simple single character domain name that Macintosh users can easily remember and find.
-In fact, they can get to this site easier than any other web site on the net -- all they have to do is to enter option v -- how much easier can it be?
+In fact, they can get to this site easier than any other web site on the net -- all they have to do is to enter option v into the address bar and hit return -- how much easier can it be?

 As such, I'm offering this domain and technique for sale (please, serious inquiries only -- read this ).